 Check tampering is another common type of vendor fraud where a fraudster alters or forges checks to divert funds to their account.
 The fraudster may steal a check from the organization or intercept a check that is meant for a legitimate vendor, then alter the payee information or amount on the check.

 Business email compromise (BEC) emails are a type of cybercrime where a fraudster gains access to an organization’s email system and then impersonates a senior executive, vendor, or supplier to trick an employee into transferring funds or providing sensitive information.
 This type of fraud often involves social engineering tactics, such as creating fake email addresses or domain names that appear to be legitimate.
-According to the 2022 AFP report, AP departments continue to be the most susceptible to BEC, with 58% of survey respondents indicating that their AP department was compromised through an email scam in 2021.

 One common form of BEC fraud involves a fraudster impersonating a vendor and requesting a change to their payment information.
 The fraudster may ask the organization to update their payment information to a new account, which is actually controlled by the fraudster, leading to funds being transferred to the fraudulent account.

-Who is at the Highest Risk for Vendor Fraud?
+Who is at the highest risk for vendor fraud?

 Vendor fraud can happen to any organization, but small and medium-sized organizations are particularly vulnerable.
 These organizations often have less robust security measures in place, making it easier for fraudsters to obtain the information they need to steal funds.
 Additionally, small teams often rely heavily on a few employees to execute the vendor and payment functions, which can lead to overburdened staff and increases in human error.
 Smaller teams can also lack the resources to segregate AP duties as typically recommended.
 This creates opportunities for individuals to manipulate payments and records without getting caught.